 Styles Of Play

 What’s considered standard depends on the country, with an Italian club likely to take the field with a sweeper defender playing between the keeper and three other defenders.
 In England, you’re likely to see a flat back four of defenders in a standard 4-4-2.
-In Major League Soccer, several teams have adopted the 3-5-2 system Bob Bradley used with the Chicago Fire.
+In Major League Soccer, several teams have adopted the 3-5-2 system and other tactical tweaks that move more players into the attack.

 That’s basically it.
 The more you get into the game, the more you’ll pick up.
 You don’t have to know every rule to enjoy watching soccer on television, just enough to understand what you’re seeing.

-TV producers, and ESPN in particular, have mastered the close-up shot of players and coaches on the bench.
+TV producers have mastered the close-up shot of players and coaches on the bench.
 Often, you can see the coaches screaming instructions to the players on the field.
 See if you can figure out what they are saying or what they are signaling to the player.
-Reading a coach’s lips can be easy when they are screaming.
+Reading a coach’s lips can be easy when they are trying to relay instructions to players who may have a hard time hearing them.

 It’s a tired cliché but sometimes it is good to turn down the announcers and turn on the radio.
 If you can find live radio of the game you are watching, the announcers on the radio will give much more detail and explanation of what is going on the field.
 TV announcers will often let their color commentators do a majority of the talking and interpretation, but feel free to do your own by either watching with the sound down or with the radio sound instead of the TV.

-TiVo and digital video recorders have added an element to watching sports on TV that has even the most lazy of couch potatoes using the instant replay and record functions.
+Digital video recorders and streaming have added an element to watching sports on TV that has even the most lazy of couch potatoes using the instant replay and record functions.
 It never hurts to record a game so you can go back at commercials or halftime and watch the play over at live speed.
 Slow motion replays while effective will never allow you to see the speed a decision was made to do something on the field.
-If the game is great, keep it forever, and if it is 0-0 draw, just record over it.
+If the game is great, keep it forever, and if it’s a drab 0-0 draw, there’s always another game to study.